Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ## Running the recipe

-The recipe comes with pre-trained models of anonymization.
-To replicate the baseline numbers, `cd baseline` and change the following variables in `run.sh`:
+The recipe uses the pre-trained models of anonymization.
+To replicate the baseline numbers:

+1. `cd baseline`
+2. (optionally) change the following variables in `run.sh`:
-1. `librispeech_corpus`: The directory for LibriSpeech corpus (will contain `dev-clean`, `train-clean-360`, `train-clean-100`,`train-other-500` subsets.
+- `librispeech_corpus`: The directory for LibriSpeech corpus (will contain `dev-clean`, `train-clean-360`, `train-clean-100`,`train-other-500` subsets.
-2. `libritts_corpus`: The directory for LibriTTS corpus (will contain `train-other-500` subset).
+- `libritts_corpus`: The directory for LibriTTS corpus (will contain `train-other-500` subset).
-3. `data_netcdf`: Directory where anonymized files and features will be stored (it requires at least 20Gb).
+- `data_netcdf`: Directory where anonymized files and features will be stored (it requires at least 20Gb).
-4. run `./run.sh`.
+3. run `./run.sh`.

 ## General information